-The best metaphor for the study of Russian language may be to picture the Russian nesting doll.
-The Matryoshka, as it is called, may represent not only Russia's creative spirit, but also the endless surprises of Russian civilization.
+The best metaphor for the study of Russian may be to picture the Russian nesting doll.
+The Matryoshka, as it is called, represents not only Russia's creative spirit, but also the endless surprises of Russian civilization.
 Roanoke's program offers a first step toward discovering the benefits of understanding this remarkable language and culture.

 Why study Russian at Roanoke?

 On the bridge.
-Russia provides a bridge between eastern and western cultures, even as it offers a fresh perspective on each.
-The genius of Russian writers, dancers, musicians and artist have perhaps made so indelible an impression on the world because they stand on that bridge-in a space entirely their own.
+Russia provides a bridge between eastern and western cultures, and offers a fresh perspective on each.
+The genius of Russian writers, dancers, musicians and artists have made an indelible impression on the world.
+They stand on that bridge--a space entirely their own.

 By the numbers.
-145 million people speak Russian as their native tongue, and an additional 110 million people have chosen to learn it as a second language.
+145 million people speak Russian as their native tongue and an additional 110 million have learned it as a second language.

 For the future.
-As the Russian economy develops, business are looking to explore Russia as a promising new marketplace.
-Russian is also a preferred language in many government jobs.
+As the Russian economy develops, businesses are looking to explore Russia as a promising new marketplace.
+Russian is also a preferred language for many US government jobs.

 Courses in Russian